movementkitchen/website/src/blog/every-exercise/index.md

 ![Kite](every-exercise.jpg)

-Every exercise becomes a pelvic floor exercise if we add these secret ingredients:
+Every exercise becomes a core and pelvic floor exercise if we add these secret ingredients:

 ✔️ Strong feet - think of making deeper footprints on the floor with every exhalation 🦶⬇️